unahouExosite/docs/exositeready/gwe/getting_started.md

 ## Add a Device

-Navigate to the Products section of the Murano web UI, select the GWE product (*whatever you named it*) and click on the DEVICES tab.
-When you click the **+ NEW DEVICE** button, use the serial number GWE is configured for as the serial number for your new Murano GWE device and name it.
+Navigate to the *Products* tab of the Murano web UI, select the GWE product (whatever you named it), and click on the *DEVICES* tab.
+When you click the "NEW DEVICE" button, use the serial number GWE is configured for as the serial number for your new Murano GWE device and name it.

-You will see this new device appear in the list of available devices in the GWE Product of your Murano account.
-If you are following this Getting Started guide in order, the new device should be showing a STATUS of `notactivated`.
+You will see this new device appear in the list of available devices in the GWE product of your Murano account.
+If you are following this getting-started guide in order, the new device should be showing a *STATUS* of `notactivated`.

 ## Reboot

 To complete the installation, you will need to reboot the gateway.

-The reason we deem the installation incomplete until a gateway reboot is because it is the last step in determining whether or not GWE will start-on-boot.
-If after rebooting the gateway GWE is not running, then something went wrong with the installation (*if this happens please visit [the community forum](https://community.exosite.com/c/GWE)*).
+The installation is incomplete until a gateway reboot because it is the last step in determining whether or not GWE will start on boot.
+If after rebooting the gateway GWE is not running, then something went wrong with the installation (if this happens, please visit [the community forum](https://community.exosite.com/c/GWE)).

 To reboot, you can toggle the power or use the following command: